Skip to main content

 Your daily habits are not merely routines; they are the data points your endocrine system uses to maintain balance.

 Chronic stress, for example, provides constant input for the HPA axis to produce cortisol.
-While essential for short-term survival, sustained high levels of can and interfere with the sex hormones governed by the HPG axis.
+While essential for short-term survival, sustained high levels of cortisol can suppress thyroid function and interfere with the sex hormones governed by the HPG axis.
 This is a clear, mechanical example of how an external factor, stress, creates a direct and measurable internal imbalance.

 Similarly, a diet high in processed foods and refined sugars can lead to insulin resistance, a state where your cells no longer respond efficiently to the hormone insulin.
 This places immense strain on the pancreas and disrupts the metabolic harmony that underpins all other hormonal functions.